 CSIS Accelerator Series

-Participants must be nominated by their supervisors to participate in this program.
-Nominees should meet the following criteria:
+Participants may be nominated by their supervisors or apply directly to the program.
+Applicants should meet the following criteria:

 - Undergraduate degree and 3-8 years of professional experience, or advanced degree and 2+ years of professional experience

 - Demonstrated interest in international security, global affairs, economics, political science, or other related area

 - Potential to serve in leadership or management role

 CSIS is seeking a diverse and accomplished cohort of young leaders who will be able to fully commit to the program and help build a vibrant and engaged peer learning environment.
 The selection committee will consider candidates’ professional background and leadership potential, as well as demonstrated interest in the four thematic modules: Leadership, Management, Professional Skills, and Communication.
 Proficiency in English is obligatory.

 Tuition covers all course and administrative fees, including speakers, coaches, and course materials.

 Tuition does not include meals or transportation.
 A limited amount of financial aid for candidates in the not-for-profit sector may be available.
 Applicants will have an opportunity to request financial assistance in the online application form.